wellyshen/react-cool-form/docs/getting-started/3rd-party-ui-libraries.md

         as={Select}
         formId="form-1" // Provide the corresponding ID of the "useForm" hook name="framework"
-        options={options}
+        inputId="framework" // Used for excluding the internal input element of React-Select options={options}
         parse={(option) => option.value}
         format={(value) => options.find((option) => option.value === value)}